samartzidis/NanoBot/docs/README.md

 - Calculator (for accurate and correct math operations).
 - It can also control its eye colour and respond to various user commands such as: "turn off", "restart", "volume up/down", "volume 8", etc.

-It also provides a configuration Web page for configuring the robot remotely from a PC.
+It provides a configuration Web page for configuring the robot remotely from a PC.

-NanoBot is activated (i.e. starts listening to questions) by configurable wake words or by a button press (the *talk/hangup* button) on its head.
+It is activated (i.e. starts listening to questions) by configurable wake words or by a button press (the *talk/hangup* button) on its head.
 The wake-word AI engine runs fully locally on the CPU (without using the Internet, to ensure privacy).
 It includes a set of preconfigured, selectable wake-words (alexa, hey_jarvis, hey_marvin, hey_mycroft) as part of the [NanoWakeWord](https://github.com/samartzidis/NanoWakeWord) engine that was especially developed for NanoBot as well as the extra one: *constantina*, that was created for Nanobot.
 It self-controls 2 RGB LEDs for changing eye colours via the Raspberry Pi *GPIO* interface.

-NanoBot aims to keep running costs at a minimum by only using OpenAI's chat completion API and _STT_ (speech-to-text) and the _TTS_ (text-to-speech) models (_whisper-1_, _tts-1_).
+It aims to keep running costs at a minimum by only using OpenAI's chat completion API and _STT_ (speech-to-text) and the _TTS_ (text-to-speech) models (_whisper-1_, _tts-1_).
 Additionally, the default OpenAI _tts-1_ model can be replaced with the Azure Speech Service API (more natural speech and free but requires the creation of an Azure account).

 ## Operation